The Amarel cluster and all associated systems are in normal production mode: no outages, all systems are running.

 - New equipment has been installed – including switches and compute nodes.

 We are in the process of establishing our uptime goals and obviously maintenance is it part of that.
 We are trying to find a balance between rapid change (including rapid growth, a wide range of projects, numerous clusters, latest software, etc.) and provide stability.
 At the same time, we are trying to improve how the system works, to make it more redundant and more useful.
 Add to this, we are a new team with heterogenous skills trying to find common approaches, while balancing a large number of demands.
-While there is nothing new or surprising in these statements, I’m saying we are growing.
-One of my goals is to shorten the windows for downtime.
+While there is nothing new or surprising in these statements, we are growing.
+One of our goals is to shorten the windows for downtime.
 We have discussed periodic downtime, which may be part of our future and we are starting work on automating and speeding up how some of our work is done.
 We are working to bundle our changes better while needing less time to debug and tweak.

 Is there any way only a portion of the cluster could go down at a time for maintenance, rather than the entire cluster?